Black Orchid (character): Susan Linden-Thorne

 In Blue Devil Annual #1, Madame Xanadu and Phantom Stranger provide competing origins for Black Orchid, which respectively parody Daredevil and Spider-Man.

 In 1988, the character was relaunched in the three-issue miniseries Black Orchid, written by Neil Gaiman and illustrated by Dave McKean.
+The miniseries fleshed out the character considerably, providing an origin story which explained how and why she became known as Black Orchid.
+It also gave the character a civilian name in her origin sequence, Susan Linden-Thorne.
+Instead of being a normal super-powered human (or metahuman in the DC Universe), her background was changed to be that of a human-plant hybrid with ties to the Green.
+After the miniseries concluded, DC Comics intended to put Black Orchid in Suicide Squad as a comic relief character, but replaced her with Poison Ivy after Gaiman's objections.
+Gaiman had also wanted to write a sequel to that series called Black Orchard, an "ecological Invasion of the Body Snatchers", but it never materialized because he did not want to make it without Dave McKean or at least an artist he liked as much.

+In 1988, the character was relaunched in the three-issue miniseries Black Orchid, written by Neil Gaiman and illustrated by Dave McKean.
 The series identifies Orchid as Susan Linden-Thorne, who is killed by her abusive husband Carl and returns as a human-plant hybrid who believes itself to be her.

 Flora Black

 The surviving Black Orchids, both having the consciousness and limited memories of Linden, become as mother and daughter, one being significantly smaller and younger than the other, and although the younger is initially more aware of Linden's memories, these swiftly degenerate.
 The elder goes under the alias of Flora Black to meet with Sherilyn Sommers, her closest friend.

 An ongoing Black Orchid series, published under the Vertigo Comics imprint, featuring the new Black Orchid, ran for 22 issues from 1993 to 1995.
 Written by Dick Foreman, it saw the second version of the character use pheromone manipulation as mind control to become a femme fatale, breaking and marrying millionaire Elliot Weems to claim his fortune and company business as her own.
 She then became the series' major villain in the closing story arc, before perishing in the final issue.
 Her companion, a child version of Black Orchid heretofore nicknamed "Suzy", had matured over the course of the series, taking up the mantle of the Black Orchid as a young adult.
 Suzy features prominently in The Black Orchid Annual #1, part 2 of Vertigo's The Children's Crusade crossover.
 The Annual was published between issues #4 and #5 of the ongoing series.